SravanthiAnisetti/Predicting-Length-of-Stay/README.md

 4. In the terminal of VS Code, install the necessary python libraries and required modules through pip command.

-(For example: pip install streamlit
+(For example: pip install streamlit,
               pip install -U jupyter etc)

     5.Then run ap.py through the command : streamlit run ap.py